Why we need an outbreak plan

 - schools, colleges and universities

-A risk assessment will be carried out by Public Health England in the case of positive test results.
-They will then follow a pre-arranged process for creating an incident control team, if it is needed.
+A risk assessment is carried out by UK Health Security Agency in the event of positive test results.
+They will then follow a pre-arranged process for creating an Incident Management Team, if it is needed.

 The full process is available in the document below.